 1. General Provisions

 a) If the Board decides to hear an appeal, it shall designate from among its total membership a panel of seven members to hear the appeal.
-Four members of the panel shall be chosen by lot from the faculty membership of the Board, and two additional members of the panel shall by chosen by lot from the student membership of the Board.
+Four members of the panel shall be chosen by lot by the Board Chair from the faculty membership of the Board, and two additional members of the panel shall by chosen by lot by the Board Chair from the student membership of the Board.
 The seventh member of the panel shall be the Board Chair, who shall serve as a non-voting moderator of the hearing panel.
-In order to avoid any conflict of interest, a board member who believes that he/she may not be able to hear a case fairly shall recuse him/herself and shall be replaced by his/her alternate.
-Additionally, The student and the instructor shall each have one peremptory challenge to remove a board member from service on the hearing panel.
+In order to avoid any conflict of interest, a board member who believes that he/she may not be able to hear a case fairly shall recuse himself/herself and shall be replaced by his/her alternate.
+Both the student and the instructor shall be informed of the members slated to serve at the hearing.
+The student and the instructor shall each have one peremptory challenge to remove a board member from service on the hearing panel.
 A challenged board member shall be replaced by his/her alternate.
 In the event that a challenged board member is an alternate, another member of the board shall be chosen by lot to serve on the hearing panel.
 The word "Board" shall be used hereafter in these hearing procedures to describe the seven-member hearing panel so elected, or the full Board, in the event it decided to hear an appeal of a hearing panel decision.

 b) All hearings are normally open only to those people who are part of the proceedings, unless otherwise arranged by prior mutual written agreement between the student, instructor, and Board Chair.
+Because the hearing involves non-directory academic record information, as defined by the Family Educational Rights and Privacy Act of 1974, it is not open to the public and the content may not be further disclosed without explicit written consent of the student involved.

 c) The student, the instructor, and the Board, each shall have the right to be assisted during Board procedures by an advisor or other counsel who may observe the proceedings and advise his/her party.
 Unless allowed by the Board Chair, the advisor/counsel will not be permitted to address the Board or witnesses.